 All 32 sides are rotatable.

 The puzzle is an extension of the Megaminx dodecahedron to a truncated icosahedron (soccerball or buckyball for the chemists) which is an archimedean solid.

 There are 32 sides (20 hexagons and 12 pentagons).
 The pentagons allow turns of 72 degrees.
 The hexagons allow only turns of 120 degrees.
 There are 5 distinct external pieces.
 Total external pieces are 182.

-The center uses a Zome ball and the pentagon and triangle connectors to form the axes.
+The centre uses a Zome ball and the pentagon and triangle connectors to form the axis system.
 Formed in a two part polyurethane.

 The first version of this puzzle was custom build and published by Lee Tutt in 2005.
 The dimensions of this first version are adjusted to give the pentagonal faces the exact measurements of the megaminx's faces.

 In 2011 began mass production of a new version with permission of the original inventor.

 Weight: 320 grams